projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

    `this Ubuntu tutorial <https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop>`_.
    The Ubuntu installer creates 3 disk partitions on the on-board eMMC memory.
-   By default, the GRUB bootloader is installed on the ESP (EFI System Partition) partition, which will be used to bootstrap the partiton mode ACRN hypervisor.
+   By default, the GRUB bootloader is installed on the ESP (EFI System Partition) partition, which will be used to bootstrap the partition mode ACRN hypervisor.

 #.
 After installing the Ubuntu OS, power off the UP2 board, attach the SATA disk
    and the USB flash disk to the board.
 Power on the board and make sure